Truexbanan/sentiment-analysis-project-SMX/README.md

 ## Usage

 After running the program, it will establish a connection to the PostgreSQL database and retrieve the contents of the social media posts.
 The program will then preprocess the posts, analyze their sentiment, and update the database with the results.
-Additionally, it will perform geospatial analysis using the coordinates of the posts.
+Additionally, it will perform geospatial plotting using the coordinates of the posts.

 1. **Console Output**:
    - The user will be prompted to enter the base table name the program will work with, which will undergo verification.